 OK, on to what we saw last night.

 My favorite moment is when the local media arranged for “Britain’s favorite Psychic”, Sally Morgan, to stop by and come visit the dog.
-It is hilarious, they have her on camera explaining that from the moment she stepped out of the car she could feel the “energy” … remember its all fake, and so is she, but she is apparently quite happy to jump on any media bandwagon that is rolling.
+It is hilarious, they have her on camera explaining that from the moment she stepped out of the car she could feel the “energy” – remember it is all fake, and so is she, so we can see that she is apparently quite happy to jump on any media bandwagon that is rolling.

 After three months of all this they finally have the big reveal.
-Derran comes to town, and has a town-hall meeting where he explains what has been going on.
+Derren comes to town to hold a town-hall meeting where he explains what has been going on.
 He is quite clearly nervous about this, but does it gently and also finishes with Wayne betting his life savings on the roll of the dice.
-Its Derran the illusionist, so as I’m sure you can guess it has a good outcome.
-After the dust has settled the local are interviewed commenting, “OK, it was fake, but so what, something good came out of it all for lots of people simply because they believed in themselves for a change”.
+It is Derren the illusionist, so as I’m sure you can guess it has a good outcome.
+After the dust has settled the local are interviewed commenting, “OK, it was fake, but so what, something good came out of it all for lots of people simply because they believed in themselves for a change“.

 What strikes me about all this is how easy it is for a fictitious belief to take root.
 Yes I’m thinking about religious belief, but is just as true for any supernatural belief.
 You often come across decent honest individuals who tell stories of how belief X has changed their lives and recount an amazing tale about the power of belief X. This was just as true for all those who truly believed in patting the lucky dog.
 For example, the local toy store owner recounts a tale about how his luck changed after patting the dog.
 He had just received a bill he could not pay and then after patting the dog, he had the very best week ever in his shop and took in enough to make the payments … all down to the power of the “fake” lucky dog.
 This is of course why skeptics tend to discount personal stories, individuals may indeed truly believe, but it says nothing about the reality of such beliefs.
 Only objective empirical evidence can be relied upon.